-- Transportation safety planning - Monitor performance measurement safety targets - Increase the security of the transportation system for motorized and non-motorized users.
+- Transportation safety planning - Monitor performance measurement safety targets - 3.
+Increase the security of the transportation system for motorized and non-motorized users.
 Example: install ITS camera system at strategic locations (US 11-W at University Boulevard and Holston Army Ammunition Plant)

 - Improve safety and security for all transportation users - Develop transportation elements to regional security plans, such as the Regional Incident Management Plan, Hazardous Materials Plan, and Regional Medical Response Plan. - 4.
 Increase accessibility and mobility options available to people and for freight.
-Example: Plan for improvement to public transit systems in the area (KATS, MEOC/MET, NET Trans)
+Example: Plan for coordination among public transit systems in the area (KATS, MET, NET Trans)

-- Access management and corridor management - ADA accessibility - Congestion management, travel time reliability, and system performance - Active transportation and transportation alternatives - Multimodal and intermodal freight planning and performance - 5.
+- Access management and corridor management - ADA accessibility - o Congestion management, travel time reliability, and system performance - Active transportation and transportation alternatives - o Multimodal and intermodal freight planning and performance - 5.
 Protect and enhance the environment, promote energy conservation, and improve the quality of life, and promote consistency between transportation improvements and state and local planned growth and economic development patterns.
 Identify historic sites and environmentally sensitive areas in the long-range plan to exclude these from transportation improvement projects.
 Example: Yancey's Tavern Historic Site assure plans to improve SR 126 avoids / protects this site

 - Livability, supporting equitable and affordable housing

 - Sustainability

 - Title VI and environmental justice

 - Planning and environmental linkages (PEL)

 - o Air quality and public health

 - Integrating transportation and land use

-6. Enhance the integration and connectivity of the transportation system - across and between modes - for people and for freight.
-Example: multimodal projects that link various modes, as identified in the Bike/Ped plan (install transit waiting shelters along new sidewalk on East Stone Dr./SR 1)
+- Enhance the integration and connectivity of the transportation system across and between modes for

+people and for freight.
+Example: multimodal projects that link various modes, as identified in the

+Bike/Ped plan (install transit waiting shelters along new sidewalk on East Stone Dr./SR 1, develop Apple

+Orchard Trail in Scott County VA)

 - Active transportation and transportation alternatives - Multimodal planning that researches connectivity between modes of travel - Multimodal and intermodal freight planning and performance - 7.
 Promote efficient system management and operation.
-Example: congestion mitigation project (system management), including coordinated subsystem along Lincoln Street near Eastman plant
+Example: congestion mitigation project (system management), including coordinated subsystem along Lincoln Street near Eastman plant or access management along US23 in Scott County VA

-- Planning for operations - Congestion management, travel time reliability, and system performance - Transportation system management and operations (TSMO) - 8.
+- Planning for operations - o Congestion management, travel time reliability, and system performance - Transportation system management and operations (TSMO) - 8.
 Emphasize preservation of the existing transportation system.
-Example; preservation through sustainable practice based on long-term maintenance plans including resurfacing schedules for major and minor arterials provided by city, county, and state DOTs, such as JB Dennis Highway (SR 93) or Main Street downtown Kingsport
+Example; preservation through sustainable practice based on long-term maintenance plans including resurfacing schedules for major and minor arterials provided by city, county, and state DOTs, such as JB Dennis Highway (SR 93), Main Street downtown Kingsport, or Jackson Street in Gate City

 - Asset management

 - Pavement and bridge performance

 - 9. System Resiliency and Reliability.
-Example: plan for transportation system projects that work during peak hours includes a signal timing plan for Center Street that adjust for primary traffic flow during peak hours, and that works on a consistent basis
+Example: plan for transportation system projects that work during peak hour includes a signal timing plan for Center Street and for the intersection of US23 with US58/421 in Weber City that adjust for primary traffic flow during peak hours, and that works on a consistent basis

-- o Improve the resiliency and reliability of the transportation system - Ensure transportation system is maintained in good condition - Investment strategies to ensure maintenance activities are adequately funded - Develop a system to track the condition of the regional transportation system. - 10.
+- o Improve the resiliency and reliability of the transportation system - o Ensure transportation system is maintained in good condition - Investment strategies to ensure maintenance activities are adequately funded - Develop a system to track the condition of the regional transportation system. - 10.
 Enhance travel and tourism Example: plan for through trips through the metropolitan area (congestion management along interstates modeled in TRANSCAD) or improve access by widening connector roads (Hemlock and Reservoir Rd) to Warriors Path and Bays Mountain Park

-Support and promote the transportation system to enhance travel and tourism
+O Support and promote the transportation system to enhance travel and tourism